wolfoo2931/linkedrecords/Readme.md

 # Known Issues

-- Attribute.getVariable function should cache current values when changes has been applied via changeset
+- Attribute.get function should cache current values when changes has been applied via changeset
-- Attribute.getVariable function should use a distributed semaphore when processing a changeset for a given variable
+- Attribute.get function should use a distributed semaphore when processing a changeset for a given variable